Educational Visits Policy 2024.docx

 Public Liability Insurance

-KS Education Limited has has £5m cover with Markel.
+KS Education Limited has £5m cover with Markel.

 Supervision